 Bottom line; Jimmy is not a jack of all trades, he is a master of those he chooses and will create the best return on investment.

 And that is a great example to follow.

 What is support?

-Most people look at providing support like a trip to the dentist.
+Most people look at providing support like a trip to the dentist for a dental surgery.
 A “necessary evil.”

 But the facts are different.

 In my view giving great support is not only the right thing to do but it’s the most profitable thing you can do as well.